acq3047/pinterest-data-pipeline708/README.md

 ### Task 2: Trigger a DAG that runs a Databricks Notebook

 Manually trigger the DAG you have uploaded in the previous step and check it runs successfully.

+## Milestone 9: Stream Processing: AWS Kinesis

+The objective of this milestone is stream data through Kinesis and read it in Databricks

+### Task 1: Create data stream using Kinesis Data Stream

+Using Kinesis Data Streams create three data streams, one for each Pinterest table.

+Create and describe the following streams:
+- streaming-<your_UserId>-pin
+- streaming-<your_UserId>-geo
+- streaming-<your_UserId>-user

+Make sure you follow the correct nomenclature, otherwise you will run into permission errors when creating the streams.

+### Task 2: Configure an API with Kinesis proxy integration

+Configure your previously created REST API to allow it to invoke Kinesis actions.
+Your AWS account has been granted the necessary permissions to invoke Kinesis actions, so you will not need to create an IAM role for your API to access Kinesis.

+The access role you have been provided with has the following structure: **<your_UserId-kinesis-access-role>**.
+You can copy the ARN of this role from the IAM console, under Roles.
+This is the ARN you should be using when setting up the **Execution role** for the integration point of all the methods you will create.

+Your API should be able to invoke the following actions:
+- List streams in Kinesis
+- Create, describe and delete streams in Kinesis
+- Add records to streams in Kinesis

+### Task 3: Send data to the Kinesis streams

+Create a new script **user_posting_emulation_streaming.py**, that builds upon the initial ****user_posting_emulation.py** you have been provided with.

+In this script, you should send requests to your API, which adds one record at a time to the streams you have created.
+You should send data from the three Pinterest tables to their corresponding Kinesis stream.

+Make sure your database credentials are encoded in a separate, hidden **db_creds.yaml file**.

+### Task 4: Read data from Kinesis Streams in Databricks

+1. Create a new Notebook in Databricks and read in your credentials from the Delta table, located at **dbfs:/user/hive/warehouse/authentication_credentials**, to retrieve the **Access Key** and **Secret Access Key**.
+Follow the same process for this, as you have followed for your batch data.

+2. Run your preferred method to ingest data into Kinesis Data Streams.
+In the Kinesis console, check your data streams are receiving the data.

+3. Read the data from the three streams you have created in your Databricks Notebook.

+### Task 5: Transform Kinesis streams in Databricks

+Clean the streaming data in the same way you have previously cleaned the batch data.

+### Task 6: Write the streaming data to Delta Tables

+Once the streaming data has been cleaned, you should save each stream in a Delta Table.
+You should save the following tables: **<your_UserId>_pin_table**, **<your_UserId>_geo_table** and **<your_UserId>_user_table**.